Uncut Sheets of 1959 Topps Football Cards

-I have not seen a first series 1959 Topps uncut sheet, but I do have some badly miscut cards that show what bits of the first series sheet looked like.
-Here they are:
+I have not seen a first series 1959 Topps uncut sheet, but I have been able to piece some of it together by looking at badly miscut cards.
+Here are the pieces I have so far:

-If you encounter other badly miscut first series cards, please send me an email.
+If you encounter other badly miscut first series cards that might help with the puzzle, please send me an email.

 For general information on uncut sheets of vintage football cards, see my blog article, U is for Uncut Sheets.
 Also see my other virtual uncut sheets, listed in the left column of this page.